soorya-prakash-r/ros2_3502/README.md

 ## 🧠 Features
 - Publishes a random dice number (1–6) every 2 seconds
 - Interactive and can be subscribed to by other ROS 2 nodes
-- Simple and fun way to learn publishing topics in ROS 2

 ---